The Short Story

 After my year abroad -- 13 countries on three continents -- I've decided to make Bangkok my home base for 2016.
 I'm providing services for a select group of clients, focused on podcasting, media distribution, and strategic consulting services

 My podcasting CV tells the story best.
 I started podcasting on October 14, 2004.
 According to Podcast Alley, I was the 40th podcaster ever.
 I’m also the co-author of Podcasting for Dummies and Expert Podcasting Practices for Dummies.
-I’ve spent over a decade in or adjacent to the C-Suite in marketing departments or digital agencies.
-And I traveled the world for a year, sharing my stories with the world via podcasts.
-Today, I manage two different podcast networks, one focused on travel and the other an audiobooks-as-podcasts service.
+I launched and managed a network of over 700 audiobooks released in serialized podcast form.
+I’ve spent over a decade in or adjacent to the C-Suite in marketing departments or digital agencies focused on new media and innovation.
+Today, I still share my stories with the world via podcasts.

 Podcast & Media Consulting